Racial antisemitism: Rise

-Modern European antisemitism originates in 19th century pseudoscience which claimed that the Semitic peoples, including the Jews, were entirely different from the Aryan, or Indo-European populations, inherently inferior, and thus deserving social segregation.
+Modern European antisemitism originated in 19th century pseudoscience which was used to justify the belief that the Semitic peoples, including the Jews, were entirely different from the Aryan, or Indo-European populations, inherently inferior, and thus deserving social segregation.
 These theories extend at least as far back as Martin Luther's 1543 treatise, On the Jews and Their Lies, in which he wrote that Jews are a "base, whoring people, that is, no people of God, and their boast of lineage, circumcision, and law must be accounted as filth".

 Though many argue that Luther expressed prejudice against Judaism as a religion, not Jews as a race, Franklin Sherman, editor of the American Edition of Luther's Works, writes that "Luther's writings against the Jews … are not ‘merely a set of cool, calm and collected theological judgments.
 His writings are full of rage, and indeed hatred, against an identifiable human group, not just against a religious point of view."
 On the Jews and Their Lies was popular among supporters of the Nazi party during the early 20th century.

 Hannah Arendt explained that before the 1870s, the Jewish population was a defined and detached group amongst western society.
 They were given rights and civil liberties as long as they served the states they lived in.
 However, due to their apolitical standing, they became an easy scapegoat and were visible to the public eye due to their position in state finance.

 Racial antisemites do not necessarily oppose the Jewish religion; instead, Jews othered by ascribing them hereditary or genetic racial stereotypes: greed, dirtiness, a special aptitude for money-making, aversion to hard work, clannishness and obtrusiveness, lack of social tact, low cunning, and especially, lack of patriotism.
 Later, Nazi propaganda also dwelt on supposed phenotypical differences, such as the shape of the "Jewish nose".